LittlePix/lotusFork/README.md

 Stable releases are also available on [F-Droid](https://f-droid.org/packages/com.dn0ne.lotus)

 ## Support
-If you enjoy using Lotus, consider [buying me a coffee](https://en.liberapay.com/dn0ne/donate)!
+If you enjoy using Lotus, consider [buying the original creatr a coffee](https://en.liberapay.com/dn0ne/donate)!

 ## Build
 1. **Get the Source Code**